Happy Worker

 Unfolding the Sitting Body(TM) with Laban Movement Analysis

-The Body at Work's client list includes government agencies, law firms, architecture & design firms, and non-profit organizations:
+The Body at Work's client list includes government agencies, law firms, architecture firms, and non-profit organizations: